MovieBias

 Secondary

-The 1934 film adaptation of W. Somerset Maugham's novel features the character General Yu, who is canonically Chinese, portrayed by the white actor Walter Connolly.
-This constitutes a race swap.
+The 1934 film adapts W. Somerset Maugham's novel where the Chinese character General Yu is portrayed by Warner Oland, a white actor, constituting a race swap.

 The film depicts Christian nuns as selfless, compassionate figures who provide essential care and comfort to the sick and orphaned during a cholera epidemic.
 Their dedication serves as a positive moral influence on the protagonist's personal transformation.